aryanmundre/poisonedRAG/ollama_local_rag/README.md

 # Instructions

 ## Installation
-Go [here](https://ollama.com/download/windows) and download ollama and run llama3.2 with it.
+Go [here](https://ollama.com/download/windows) and download ollama and run your choice of model with it.
+Just make sure that in the `.env` files in the 2 sample RAG's I built, you change the parameters in there accordingly.
+Default is llama3.2

 Install the `requirements.txt`